 We are a young family living out our dream!
 Brea Segger and Todd Howard quite simply want to contribute positively to their community and the planet while celebrating the simple joys of nature.
 To help us achieve this, we purchased Ravenhill Herb Farm in 2014.
-We intend to care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.
-We use only sustainable and organic practices in our farming practice and are eager to support others to do the same.
+We care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.
+We use only sustainable and organic practices in our farming and are eager to support others to do the same.

 Where We've Been

 Brea and Todd are partners in Pacific Rim College (PRC), a leading school of holistic medicine and sustainable living in Victoria, British Columbia.
 We met working for a non-governmental organization in Tanzania where Todd and a few PRC students were providing acupuncture services.
 Brea was there teaching business skills, using expertise she gained from successfully running a business consulting organization.